Wilson-Micah/Unwind/README.md

 # Unwind

-Unwind is a JSON parsing library inspired by Argo and several others.
+Unwind is a JSON parsing library inspired by Argo and several others that allows you to parse your JSON by using infix and postfix operators.
 It still has a lot of work left to do but the basics are there.

+## Installation

+Just drag the `Unwind.swift` file into your existing project.

+## Use
 Unwind can do a lot of really cool things.
 For example take the following JSON.
 ```JSON
 {
 	"someDate": "January 23, 1990",